youknowhim/youknowhim/README.md

 - 👨‍💻 Full-stack developer focused on **modern JavaScript technologies**
 - 🧠 Experienced in building **multiple full-stack web applications** using:
   - React.js for frontend UI
-  - Node.js & Express.js for backend APIs
+  - Node.js ,Express.js,kafka for backend APIs
-  - MySQL for database management
+  - MySQL and reddis for database management
 - 🎯 Always eager to explore new technologies and solve real-world problems through code
 - 🤝 Open to collaborating on **web development**, **dashboard systems**, **APIs**, and **full-stack products**
 - 📬 Reach me anytime: **pallav191913@gmail.com**